wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 * **True Storms Configuration**:
 Now, open the Holotape `True Storms Configuration` and enable `True Storms Effects`.
 If you want the game to be extra hard, keep `Constant Rads (Rad Rain)` Enabled, and also Enable `Ghoul Horde Chance`.

-### Step 6 (Optional):
+### Step 7 (Optional):

-For an additional little tweak for those of you who can run this at 60+ FPS, you will use the ENB Menu to limit your FPS (Which I HIGHLY recommend), and to prevent screen tears, use your GPU's inbuilt profile selctor for Fallout 4 to use Fast V-Sync.
+For an additional little tweak for those of you who can run this at 60+ FPS, you will use the ENB Menu to limit your FPS (Which I HIGHLY recommend).
+To open the menu, hit `Shift+Enter` anytime in game, and in the top left, a menu will pop up.
+Navigate to `FPS` and change the value to whatever you desire.
+I recommend using a factor of whatever your screen's refresh rate is at.
+So, for a 120hz screen, use 60, 120, or 240.
+To prevent screen tears, use your GPU's inbuilt profile selctor for Fallout 4 to use Fast V-Sync.

 ---